Decoded by Binary Rogue · Frequencies by RadioReference.com

 Police radio encryption is accelerating across the United States.
 RTDNA ranks it as the #1 threat to journalism today.
 When a department encrypts its radio, journalists lose real-time access to public safety information, community members can no longer monitor emergencies in their neighborhoods, and a critical layer of government accountability disappears.

-I built Is My City Encrypted? because there was no easy way to check whether your local agencies had encrypted their radio.
+Is My City Encrypted? was built because there was no easy way to check whether your local agencies had encrypted their radio.
 You had to dig through RadioReference forums, call departments, or simply find out the hard way when your scanner went silent.
-This tool pulls data from over 10,000 agencies across all 50 states and D.C. and puts the answer one search away.
+This tool pulls data from over 41,000 agencies across all 50 states and D.C. and puts the answer one search away.

 The data is sourced from RadioReference.com and updated weekly via automated synchronization.
 It is free, open, and always will be.